-Figure 55.
+Figure 56.
 SETEH instruction format

-Figure 56.
+Figure 57.
 ONNORMALEH instruction format

-The SETEH instruction sets the secure-world exception handler domain (i.e., ceh) to the specified capability in rs1.
-The ONNORMALEH instruction checks the integer value in rs1 and switches on (non-zero) or off (0) normal world handling of secure-world exceptions.
+The SETEH instruction sets the secure-world exception handler domain (i.e., ceh) to the specified capability x[rs1].
+The ONNORMALEH instruction checks x[rs1] and switches on (non-zero) or off (0) normal world handling of secure-world exceptions.
 When this is on, an exception that occurs in the secure world will trap to the normal world first before being handled by the secure-world exception handler (ceh), which is the expected behaviour in TransCapstone.
-When it is off, the exception will be directly handled by the secure-world exception handler, as is expected in pure Capstone.
+When it is off, the exception will be Capstone. directly handl ed by the secu ıre-world excep otion handler, as i s expected in Pure